anuptiwari17/Glint/README.md

 2. Optionally add headers or body.
 3. Click **Send** and view the response.
 4. Your request is saved in history automatically.
+5. If there's an error, Glint will use AI to suggest what went wrong and how you can fix it.

+---

+## 🤖 AI-Powered Error Assistant

+When an API request fails (due to status codes like 4xx or 5xx), **Glint** will provide suggestions powered by an AI assistant:

+- Diagnose why the request failed
+- Recommend how to correct it (e.g., check URL, headers, JSON structure)
+- Offer improvement suggestions based on the response and request

+This makes debugging faster and smarter 💡

 ---